return to Natural Dog Health Remedies

 Are Essential Oils Safe for Dogs?

-If we choose essential oils that are safe for dogs, and use them in diluted form, they are perfectly safe to use on dogs and are effective therapeutically for a great number of ailments.
+If we choose essential oils that are safe for dogs, and use them in diluted form, they are generally safe to use on dogs and have a positive therapeutic effect.

 Unsafe Essential Oils for Dogs